Can you provide a brief description of what takes place at The Midwest Clinic?

 Are tickets required for any events at The Midwest Clinic?

-Thanks to the conference’s spacious new venue, McCormick Place West, band, orchestra, jazz and chamber ensemble concerts no longer require tickets.
+Thanks to the conference’s spacious venue, McCormick Place West, band, orchestra, jazz and chamber ensemble concerts no longer require tickets.
 Occasionally, there are special concerts that require a separate ticket, such as the Chicago Symphony Orchestra Brass concerts that have been held at Orchestra Hall in conjunction with The Midwest Clinic.
 Information about these special concerts will be posted on our website.

 What is College Night?